ppy/osu-wiki/news/2018/2018-02-23-beatmap-spotlights-january-2018.md

 Featured as a map in CWC 2017 Semifinals NoMod mappool, the Overdose, collaborated by Spectator and ::Minato Yukina::{ user=531253 }, impresses us with its creative flow for the magic on strong Hyperdashes toward standstill buzz sliders.

-Besides, ::alienflybot::{ user=636114 } and [Sinnoh](https://osu.ppy.sh/users/4236057) also provide us with nice answers of how to combine convenience and innovation together into a map neatly.
+Besides, ::alienflybot::{ user=636114 } and ::Sinnoh::{ user=4236057 } also provide us with nice answers of how to combine convenience and innovation together into a map neatly.
 Good job!

 [![](/wiki/shared/news/2018-02-23-beatmap-spotlights-january-2018/force-of-ra.jpg)](https://osu.ppy.sh/beatmapsets/573479)